 Publishing is an evolving and stimulating subject and a leading profession in the creative industries.
-This course provides the historical, cultural and contemporary context for understanding publishing's place in today's world.
+This joint honours degree provides the historical, cultural and contemporary context for understanding publishing's place in today's world.
 You will gain cutting-edge business, content and creative skills required for publishing across diverse media and markets.
-You can study publishing as a single or joint honours.

 If you choose to study Publishing BA(Hons) at Kingston University, you will benefit from:

-This course enables you to tailor your degree to suit your interests and employment/enterprise goals, and to develop evidence of the skills required for a 21st-century publishing-related career.
+This course enables you to tailor your degree to suit your interests and employment goals, and to develop the skills required for a modern publishing-related career.
 Assignments enable you to critically reflect on your professional and personal development planning.

-Year 1 introduces you to the contemporary publishing scene and the practical skills needed to work in publishing, building your knowledge of how publishing works.
-You will study the publishing process across platforms and sectors, learn to use industry-standard tools and software, gain confidence to research concepts and develop your critical and creative thinking.
+Year 1 introduces you to the contemporary publishing scene and the practical skills it requires.
+You will study the publishing process across platforms and sectors, use industry-standard tools and software, research concepts and develop your critical and creative thinking.

-In Year 2 you will apply and expand your skills and knowledge by making and creating products.
-Working in teams, you will learn additional skills such as video production, and continue to analyse and gain insight into the publishing arena.
-You will also have the opportunity to spend time abroad at one of our partner universities, such as Carlos III in Madrid, Spain, or California State University in the USA.
+In Year 2 you will create products, applying and expanding your skills and knowledge.
+Working in teams, you will learn additional skills, such as video production, and continue to analyse and gain insight into publishing.
+You will also have the opportunity to spend time abroad at one of our partner universities, such as Carlos III in Madrid, Spain, or California State University, USA.

-Year 3 will apply your skills and knowledge to real-life settings.
-You will work as part of the Kingston University Press and undertake an industry work placement.
+In the third year, you'll apply your skills and knowledge to real-life settings, working on Kingston University Press and undertaking an industry work placement.
 You will hone your team working skills, designing, producing and promoting a multi-format publication.
 This hands-on learning will be placed in the context of your academic studies, in which you can pursue your own independent research in an area of personal interest.